walkercraig/walkercraig/_posts/2020/2020-06-20-shakespeares-lost-handwriting.md

 title: Shakespeare's Lost Handwriting
 ---

-In this letter, Craig discusses his theory on why there's so few examples of William Shakespeare's handwriting.
+In this letter, Craig discusses his theory on why there are so few examples of William Shakespeare's handwriting.

 ---